Parenting

 5. Walk Your Why

-According to David, 'The way we engage with our emotions shapes our actions.'
+David says, 'The way we engage with our emotions shapes our actions.'
 That is not to say that all emotions are to be acted upon or can be resolved by any given behavior.
-When action is required, Dr. David offers a powerful guideline which she calls 'walking your why'.
+When action is required, Dr. David offers a powerful guideline called 'walking your why.'

-Once distance has been created between ourselves and the emotion, action should be taken in alignment with our values or goals -- our why.
-This is, what David calls, our 'choice point'.
+Once the distance has been created between ourselves and the emotion, it’s time to act in alignment with our values or goals.
+This is our ‘why’.
+It’s what David calls our ‘Choice Point.’

-A great example is that of a scared child standing on the edge of a high diving board.
-As a parent or coach, do you tell them 'it's not that high, just jump!' or do you tell them 'it's too high, don't jump!'
+A great example is a scared child standing on the edge of a high diving board.
+As a parent or coach, do you tell them, 'It's not that high, just jump!' or tell them, 'It's too high, don't jump!'

-Should they want to jump to impress their friends, perhaps it would be better if they step down.
-Should they have a goal of making it onto the diving team then perhaps jumping in spite of their fear would be better.
-A better response would probably be -- 'That looks scary, but you've got this!'
-As David famously says, 'Courage is fear walking.'
-It's not about waiting for the fear to subside, it's about holding fear and walking toward what is important to you.
-You can be scared and still jump.
+Do they want to jump to impress their friends, perhaps it would be better if they stepped down.
+Do they want to make it onto the diving team, jumping despite their fear would be better.
+In that case, a better response would be -- 'That looks scary, but you've got this!'

 Final Thoughts